 Technical Innovations for AI Policy

-FAR.AI, in collaboration with FAI, CNAS, and RAND, is organizing the inaugural Technical Innovations for AI Policy Conference, taking place in Washington, D.C. from Saturday May 31 - Sunday June 1.
+FAR.AI, in collaboration with FAI, CNAS, and RAND, organized the inaugural Technical Innovations for AI Policy Conference, which took place in Washington, D.C. from Saturday May 31 - Sunday June 1.

-This conference aims to inspire technical professionals, build strong networks within technical AI governance, and catalyze impactful work on pressing technical AI governance challenges.
+This conference aimed to inspire technical professionals, build strong networks within technical AI governance, and catalyze impactful work on pressing technical AI governance challenges.

 - semiconductor supply chains and export controls,